mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/17_load_task_regular_mode.md

 **Example:**

 A Customer BE has two levels of hierarchy:
--  The  root LU is Customer Data,
+-  The  root LU is Customer Data.
--  Billing LU is a child of the Customer Data
+-  Billing LU is a child of Customer Data.
--  Collection LU is a child of the Billing LU.
+-  Collection LU is a child of Billing LU.

 When creating a task on the Customer BE, to select the Collection LU the Billing LU is also selected.